Street-View Image Generation from a Bird's-Eye View Layout: Introduction

-In this work, we tackle the new task of generating street-view images from a BEV layout and propose a generative model called BEVGen to address the underlying challenges.
-We develop an autoregressive model called BEVGen that generates a set of $n$ realistic and spatially consistent images. \cref{fig:main_images} shows generation examples.
-BEVGen has two technical novelties: (i) it incorporates spatial embeddings using camera instrinsics and extrinsics to allow the model to attend to relevant portions of the images and HD map, and (ii) it contains a novel attention bias and decoding scheme that maintains both image consistency and correspondence.
+In this work, we tackle this new task of generating street-view images from a BEV layout and propose a generative model to address the underlying challenges.
+We develop \textbf{BEVGen}, an autoregressive neural model that generates a set of $n$ realistic and spatially consistent images as seen in \cref{fig:main_images}. \textbf{BEVGen} has two technical novelties: (i) it incorporates spatial embeddings using camera intrinsics and extrinsics to allow the model to attend to relevant portions of the images and HD map, and (ii) it contains a novel attention bias and decoding scheme that maintains both image consistency and correspondence.
 Thus the model can generate high-quality scenes with spatial awareness and scene consistency across camera views.
 Compared to baselines, the proposed model obtains substantial improvement in terms of image synthesis quality and semantic consistency.
 The model can also render realistic scene images from out-of-domain BEV maps, such as those provided by a driving simulator or edited by a user.
-We summarize our contributions as follows: \begin{itemize} \item We tackle the new task of multi-view image generation from BEV layout.
-It is the first attempt to explore the generative side of BEV perception for driving scenes. \item We develop a novel generative model BEVGen that can synthesize spatially consistent street-view images by incorporating spatial embeddings and a pairwise camera bias. \item The model achieves high-quality synthesis results and shows promise for applications such as data augmentation and 3D simulation rendering. \end{itemize}
+We summarize our contributions as follows:

+\begin{itemize} \item We tackle the new task of multi-view image generation from BEV layout.
+It is the first attempt to explore the generative side of BEV perception for driving scenes. \item We develop a novel generative model, \textbf{BEVGen}, that can synthesize spatially consistent street-view images by incorporating spatial embeddings and a pairwise camera bias. \item The model achieves high-quality synthesis results and shows promise for applications such as data augmentation and simulated driving scene rendering. \end{itemize}